Matt Skiba: Alkaline Trio

 The group's lineup changed again in 2000 when Porter left and former Smoking Popes drummer Mike Felumlee joined.
 From Here to Infirmary, released by Vagrant Records in the spring of 2001.
 In 2002 Jade Tree Records released a Hot Water Music/Alkaline Trio split EP which was well received.
 Both bands contributed original tracks and covers of each other's songs.
 Good Mourning followed in 2003, marking the band's first album with drummer Derek Grant, formerly of Suicide Machines and Thoughts of Ionesco.
-While recording Good Mourning, Skiba had a problem with acid reflux because of his diet, lack of vocal warm-up and his earlier troubles with alcohol and drugs.
+While recording Good Mourning, Skiba suffered from vocal problems due to acid reflux, lack of vocal warmups, and earlier use of alcohol and drugs.

-Following a tour and throat surgery for Skiba, the band recorded and released Crimson in 2005 and the compilation Remains in 2007.
+Following a tour and throat surgery, the band recorded and released Crimson in 2005 and the compilation Remains in 2007.
 Agony & Irony, their first and only record on Epic Records, was released in July 2008.
 In January 2010 they released This Addiction on their own Heart & Skull label in partnership with Epitaph Records.
 In July 2011, they released a semi-acoustic LP called Damnesia to commemorate 15 years as a band.
 Their eighth album, My Shame Is True was released on April 21, 2013.

 In 2014, the band underwent an anthology tour known as the "Past Live Tour", in which they performed their first eight studio albums in their entirety across four dates.
 Following a five-year hiatus from the studio and a second throat surgery for Skiba, the band released their ninth album, Is This Thing Cursed?, on August 31, 2018.
+The band released an EP titled E.P. on March 19, 2020.
+The band's tenth studio album, Blood, Hair, and Eyeballs, came out on January 26, 2024.